djhodison/dev/README.md

 # **What is WekaPAR?**
-The WekaPAR is an extension that adds features for viewing, filtering, and [Association Rules](http://www.saedsayad.com/association_rules.htm) analysis generated from the [WEKA](http://www.cs.waikato.ac.nz/ml/weka/) data mining tool.
+WekaPAR is an extension that adds features for viewing, filtering, and [Association Rules](http://www.saedsayad.com/association_rules.htm) analysis generated from the [WEKA](http://www.cs.waikato.ac.nz/ml/weka/) data mining tool.

 For more information about the WekaPAR extension, read [this](https://github.com/).